 Ms. Spero holds a BA from Bryn Mawr College in Political Science and MA in Public Law from Columbia University.
 She serves on the Board of the National Coalition for Technology in Education and Training and was a past President.
 She is active in a wide range of community activities in the Washington, DC area.

 Judith Marciante has been the designer and front end developer of Project Tomorrow’s website since 2000.
 She has a BA in English and design, and has done post-graduate work in art, design and web development.
 Prior to starting her own web design business, she was a founding partner and Creative Director of Red Dot Interactive, one of the first interactive multimedia development companies in San Francisco.
 She focuses on responsive web site design, interface design, programming, web maintenance, and consultation for innovative businesses and non-profit organizations.
 In her free time, she enjoys playing mandolin and ukulele, urban walking, beach-going with her dog, and spending time with friends and family.

-Kathy Bihr, Ed.D.
+Katherine Bihr, Ed.D.

-The Tiger Woods Learning Center, Tiger Woods Foundation
+Vice President and Executive Director Tiger Woods Learning Center, Tiger Woods Foundation

 Kevin C. Daly, Ph.D.

 Former Director, Iteris, Inc.